BrightspaceUI/core/components/table/README.md

   * There are more than just a few dimensions
   * The dimensions need to be sortable
   * The dimensions need to be easily compared across rows (ie- scannable)
+* Specify [column and row headings](https://www.w3.org/WAI/tutorials/tables/) so data is meaningful to screen reader users
 <!-- docs: end dos -->

 <!-- docs: start donts -->